apidsl/www/README.md

 ## What is apiDSL?

-[bash.apidsl.com](https://bash.apidsl.com/) is a wrapper for bash scripts
+[bash.apidsl.com](https://bash.apidsl.com/) is a wrapper for bash scripts to make own DSL

 How to work with modern business domain with different languages and environments?
 With apiDSL it's such easy, there are two options of usage: